 We monitor for any incidents of actual or suspected illegal or serious inappropriate activity.

-This statement has been approved by the HGH Board, on behalf of the Group, on 26 February 2020.
+This statement has been approved by the HGC Board, on behalf of the Group, on 25 February 2021.

-Toby van der Meer, Chief Executive Officer, on behalf of Hastings Group Holdings plc and its subsidiary entities.
+Ricard Wennerklint, Director, on behalf of Hastings Group (Consolidated) Limited and its subsidiary entities.